 - For 1000Hz: Milliseconds (ms) = 1 / 1000 * 1000 = 1 ms

-So, a controller with a polling rate of 125Hz will report input approximately every 8 milliseconds, 250Hz = 4 ms, 500Hz = 2ms and a controller with a polling rate of 1000Hz will report input every 1 millisecond.
+So, a controller with a polling rate of 125Hz like the Xbox controller will report input approximately every 8 milliseconds, 250Hz = 4 ms, 500Hz = 2ms and a controller with a polling rate of 1000Hz will report input every 1 millisecond.

 TLDR: Polling rate is how often your controller tells the game console what you’re doing.
 Higher polling rates mean it communicates more frequently, potentially making game responses faster.
 For example, a 125Hz polling rate means it reports every 8 milliseconds, while a 1000Hz rate means every 1 millisecond.